bradcush/stuff/README.md

 global (hidden) options are parsed first and then command options.
 This gives flexibility but also requires care in how the two may affect one another.
 Keep in mind that top-level hidden options are meant for internal use only.

+## Linking

+Linking is an implementation detail but it can be useful to know that stuff uses symbolic links to create links between a source in the project source and the system.
+Symlinks clearly show references, can link across different filesystems, and are allowed for directories.
+All of this makes them more powerful and easier to manage for our use cases.

 ## Quirks